 The last time that I saw her, she was being dragged away, close to death, but still very much alive.
 I know because she was screaming my name, clawing at her captors as she was ripped from my embrace and stolen from me.

 I saw the fear and longing in her eyes as they broke her neck to shut her up.
 But then she was gone.
 She’d awake somewhere alone or not at all, and those same captors came back to shut me up in this tomb and then to drop me in this abyss.

 At least they spared me the anguish of watching her suffer.

 How I wish to look into her hazel eyes right now.
 How I wish to feel the soothing embrace of her warm body against mine at this very moment.
 We had an eternity together; we planned an eternity together, and yet, here I am… without her, my eternity a watery grave and perpetual death far removed from her.
 There is no life without her – not for me.
 Or maybe… maybe this is all just the physical manifestation of that loss.

 I’m weak and desiccated, but my body thrashes and writhes violently against the inevitable end that is coming, and my soul cries out for her.
 I still push into the nothingness and hope to find purchase on something real despite the fact that it’s all in vain.

 I feel like I’ve been pulling and reaching forever, each time the end is always the same, just as the beginning – nothingness; but at least that nothingness has a moment of respite to the pain.

-I gulp one last breath of harsh, salty water into my mouth.
+I gulp down one last breath of harsh, salty water.
 Its grainy texture grates across my tongue, down my esophagus, and into my lungs, where they fill and expand, and the small sacs along the lining burst painfully within me.